gissemari/PeruvianSignLanguage/3.Classification/ChaLearn-2021-LAP/readme.md

 2. Create or activate environment.
 Use the file enviroment.yml

-3. Run "sh 2-generateDataset.sh NUM_CLASSES" (replace NUM_CLASSES with the number of clases needed)
+3. This step takes the dataset from the folder Data and preprocess it to have it in the ChaLearn structure Run "sh 2-generateDataset.sh NUM_CLASSES" (replace NUM_CLASSES with the number of clases needed)

 4. Manually modify the line 27 of the file "module.py" in "models" folder NUM_CLASSES =      <-- the same value writed in step 2